syncfusion/blazor-docs/src/grid/datagrid/editing.md

 ## Cell edit type

 The [`EditType`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html) property of the [`GridColumn`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Grids.GridColumn.html) component is used for defining the editor component for any particular column.
-You can set the [`EditType`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html) based on data type of the column.
+You can set the [`EditType`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html) based on the data type of the column.

 The available default edit types are,